hellorahat/Earthquake-Emergency-Map/README.md

 ## Creating the Visualization

 Within the CSV file, one of the details that was given was the geom coordinates for the earthquake.
-Geopy was used to convert the coordinates into states within the U.S. Using this data, a choropleth map of the amount of occurrences per state was created, and a choropleth of the average magnitude per state was also created.
+Geopy was used to convert the coordinates into states within the U.S.
+Using this data, a choropleth map of the amount of earthquake occurrences per state was created, and a choropleth of the average earthquake magnitude per state was also created.